 My new album Everyday Life a Morris Must production will be out soon.
 Songs written by him, but four in combination with Vivia Morris, backing vocals Earl Morgan, Barringtong Llewellyn and Naggo lead vocalist.
 The album was arranged by The Heptones, Vivia Morris, Errol Morris and Mitchell Morris.

-Naggo gives thanks to Winston Holliness and Larry MacDonald for producing most of his music.
-Also, thanks to Earl Morgan and Barry Llewellyn for the opportunity to work with them .
-And a special thank you to Roy Francis from the Mixing Lab Studios.
-Naggo continues to perform with the Heptones and in solo appearances.
+He gives thanks to Winston Holliness and Larry MacDonald for producing most of his music.
+Thanks to Earl Morgan and Barry Llewellyn for the opportunity to work with them .
+A special thank you to Roy Francis from the mixing lab studios.

 Naggo Morris continues to perform with the Heptones and to do solo acts.
 He is now making preparations for shows in Canada, USA, Europe and Brazil.